-The best way to see Rwanda and Uganda is a Tour Guide, he will introduce you the culture, the ways, etiquette of both countries.
+The best way to see Rwanda and Uganda is a Tour Guide, he will introduce you to the culture, the styles, etiquette of both countries.

-He is also the one who will introduce you to some of the truly Ugandan things such Waragi, the local Gin with a local history, Banana Beer or Wine.
-Most of all he looks out for your well-being and safety.
+He is also the one who will introduce you to some of the genuinely Ugandan things such as Waragi, the local Gin with local history, Banana Beer or Wine.
+Most of all, he looks out for your well-being and safety.
 People, no matter what their orientation are concerned about staying safe in Uganda or Rwanda, there is no safer place to be than in the African Bush on Safari.

-Parks are like a safe place, places of security and safety for travelers.
-Our Tour Guide, the lodges, park rangers, tourist police and others are all committed to your safety.
+Parks are like a safe place, places of security, and safety for travelers.
+Our Tour Guide, the lodges, park rangers, tourist police, and others are all committed to your protection.

 Hotels and Lodges:

 Lodges and Hotels work out just fine for Gay Travelers.
 A suggestion you will find on various sites is to have twin beds.
 One lodge along Lake Kivu got a bit carried away and rented single rooms if two people of the same gender wanted a room, it did not even matter when they turned out to be relatives.
 The government convinced them to change their ways.